krancce/Data-Structure-Algorithms/README.md

-### This repository contains different data-structures self-implemented
+### This repository contains common data-structures and algorithms of self-implemented